-Income before income taxes decreased by \$62.6 million, or 38.1%, and \$22.7 million, or 12.1%, in 2014 and 2013, respectively.
+Income before income taxes increased by \$36.4 million, or 35.8%, and decreased by \$62.6 million, or 38.1%, in 2015 and 2014, respectively.
+The increase in income in 2015 was primarily due to favorable traditional individual life mortality experience, compared to the prior year.
 The decrease in income in 2014 was primarily due to unfavorable traditional individual life mortality experience compared to the prior year and a decline of \$12.5 million in net investment related gains.
-The decrease in 2013 is due to better traditional individual life mortality experience in the prior year and a decrease of \$10.6 million in net investment related gains.
-In addition, 2012 income before income taxes reflected the impact of a decrease in reserves of \$16.2 million for a block of group creditor business as a result of a refinement of estimates and \$6.3 million of income from the recapture of a previously assumed block of individual life business.
-Foreign currency exchange fluctuation in the Canadian dollar resulted in a decrease in income before income taxes of approximately \$8.0 million and \$6.1 million in 2014 and 2013, respectively.
+Foreign currency exchange fluctuation in the Canadian dollar resulted in a decrease in income before income taxes of approximately \$22.3 million and \$8.0 million in 2015, and 2014, respectively.